awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/a-molecular-unfolding/batch-evaluation.md

 # Run Default Batch Evaluation

-We will run batch default evaluation through AWS Step Functions workflow and view the result via Amazon QuickSight dashboard.
+We will run default batch evaluation through AWS Step Functions workflow and view the result via Amazon QuickSight dashboard.

-1. Obtain Step Functions link from the CloudFormation output, and click the Step Functions link to navigate to AWS Step Functions console.
+1. Obtain AWS Step Functions link from the CloudFormation output, and click the link to navigate to AWS Step Functions console.

 2. Click the **Start execution** button.